Learn About The Law

 (a) The purposes of this Article are to:

-(1) decrease the number of admissions to State-operated facilities;
+(1) decrease the number of admissions to State developmental centers;

-(2) address the needs of individuals receiving Home and Community Based Services (HCBS) with intellectual disabilities or developmental disabilities who are at risk of facility-based care due to significant behavioral challenges, some with a dual diagnosis of mental illness, by providing a community-based residential alternative to facility-based care consistent with their individual plans, and to transition these individuals back to a traditional community-integrated living arrangement or other HCBS community setting program;
+(2) address the needs of individuals receiving Home and Community Based Services (HCBS) with intellectual disabilities or developmental disabilities who are at risk of facility-based care due to significant behavioral challenges by providing a community-based residential alternative to facility-based care consistent with their personal plans, and to transition these individuals back to home and community-based services programming;

-(4) stabilize the existing community-integrated living arrangement homes where the presence of individuals with complex behavioral challenges is disruptive to their housemates; and
+(4) stabilize the existing community-integrated living arrangement system where the presence of individuals with complex behavioral challenges is disruptive to their housemates;

-(5) add support services to enhance community service providers who serve individuals with significant behavioral challenges.
+(5) add support services to enhance community service providers who serve individuals with significant behavioral challenges; and

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.